rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Process image delete eventa

 This service takes care of images that are deleted from the GCS bucket.
-Again this is built separately to allow for different process for deletion.
-In this example, we are just cleaning up the table but this could easily do other things like update some 3rd party system or rebuild a cache etc.
+Again this is built separately to allow for a different process for deletion.
+In this example, we are just cleaning up the table, but this could easily do other things like update some 3rd party system or rebuild a cache.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```